How large is the shadow of a symplectic ball?: Introduction

 We should also mention that, since the local compactness of $\R^{2n}$ does not play any role in our arguments, all the results of this paper extend to the case of symplectic diffeomorphisms on an infinite dimensional real Hilbert space $\mathbb{H}$ which is equipped with a strong symplectic structure, that is of a continuous anti-symmetric bilinear form $\Omega:\mathbb{H} \times \mathbb{H}\rightarrow \R$ such that the anti-symmetric linear operator $J:\mathbb{H} \rightarrow \mathbb{H}$ which represents $\Omega$ with respect to the inner product, that is

 is an isomorphism.
 In particular, the standard non-squeezing theorem which S.\ Kuksin \cite{kuk95} generalized to compact perturbations of linear operators, holds also for small perturbations of bounded linear symplectic operators on $\mathbb{H}$, again assuming that the symmetry condition (\ref{simm}) does not hold.
-Unlike the former, the latter fact is true also for the middle-dimensional case $\dim V=2k$, with $2\leq k <\infty$.

-\paragraph{Acknowledgements.} This paper was influenced by stimulating discussions with Pietro Majer and Felix Schlenk.
+\paragraph{Acknowledgements.} This paper was influenced by stimulating discussions with Pietro Majer, Felix Schlenk and Juan Carlos \'Alvarez Paiva.
 We wish to thank also Ivar Ekeland and Helmut Hofer for some interesting suggestions about the local question, Marco Abate for his advice concerning the proof of Lemma \ref{red}, Camillo De Lellis, Anton Petrunin and Vitali Kapovitch for precious bibliographical suggestions.
 The use of the term ``shadow'' was suggested to us by Alexander Fel'shtyn.